alexandergiles/alexandergiles.github.io/_posts/2020-11-20-Cranberried.md

 ### Solution

 Consider a table with four seats.
 Numbering the seats as 0 for the starting position, and 1, 2, 3 as the other positions, the cranberry sauce is initially passed to either seat 1 or 3.
-After only two passes, there is a 50% probability of three seats having received the cranberry sauce.
-Note that if 3 of 4 seats have received the cranberry sauce, we know which seat gets the sauce last (i.e. we do not need to consider future iterations of that state).
-We will consider these cases resolved which allows us to simplify the problem and generate a concise chart outlining all of the possible iterations, shading the circles as they are resolved:
+Note that if 3 of 4 seats have received the cranberry sauce, we know which seat gets the sauce last and do not need to consider future iterations of that state.
+We will consider these cases _resolved_, allowing us to simplify the problem and generate a concise chart outlining all of the possible iterations, shading the circles as they are resolved:

 As we determined the last seat to receive the sauce, we can assign a probability to that state (Pn).
 Summing the probabilities for each seat, after each pass, yields the following table: